-In middle and high schools, analytic geometry refers to elementary methods in the geometry of -dimensional Euclidean space involving coordinate calculations; it is usually combined with linear algebra taught in a geometric way.
-Analytic there pertains to the usage of coordinates.
+This is unrelated to “analytic geometry” in the sense of methods in the geometry of -dimensional Euclidean space involving coordinate calculations (as opposed to synthetic geometry); which is usually combined with linear algebra taught in a geometric way.
+For Bassthis latter meaning see at coordinate system.

 derived smooth geometry

 In research mathematics, when one says analytic geometry, then “analytic” refers to analytic functions in the sense of Taylor expansion and by analytic geometry one usually means the study of geometry of complex manifolds/complex analytic spaces, as well as their analytic subsets, Stein domains and related notions.
 More generally one may replace the complex numbers by non-archimedean fields in which case one speaks of rigid analytic geometry.

 A short survey can be found in a chapter of Dieudonne’s Panorama of pure mathematics.

 In addition to analytic geometry over complex numbers, there is also another formalism which allows for nonarchimedean ground fields?.
 This is the subject of rigid analytic geometry or global analytic geometry.
 Similarly to schemes, rigid analytic varieties are glued from Bercovich spectra of certain commutative Banach algebras, so-called affinoids, in a certain Grothendieck topology.
 (See analytic space.)
 There are several variants of the formalism (e.g. due Huber).
 The subject is closely related to formal geometry and has its main applications in arithmetic geometry and representation theory.

 Local properties of analytic manifolds and spaces are studied in local analytic geometry.